nicholasA113/startup/README.md

 ### Key features

 - Secure login via HTTPS
-- Select pre-determined stories to create
+- Select pre-determined stories to create from
 - Input of nouns, adjectives, etc., for each selected story
 - Display of newly created story
 - Options to privately save story and publicy share story to a community board